7 Fundamental Change Management Models

 As an example, if a company grows rapidly from 15 employees to 50 employees, the staff, shared values, and structure of the organization will probably change and are going to affect the other elements.
 Using the 7s model, it is possible to understand the changes and realign the elements during growth to keep everything running smoothly.

 Also known as the Deming wheel or control cycle, the PDCA model was developed by William Deming during the 1950s.
-Standing for Plan-Do-Act-Change, the PDCA model is a cyclical and iterative process for continuous change and improvement.
+Standing for Plan-Do-Check-Act, the PDCA model is a cyclical and iterative process for continuous change and improvement.

 It helps organizations make improvements by following a simple process: devise a plan, test the plan, implement the plan, evaluate the plan's success, and make the necessary changes.
 Rinse and repeat.